Press enter to see results or esc to cancel.

 #4.
 Visual Hierarchy

-When you’ve got a lot to say, it’s helpful to visually indicate what is the most important information.
+[caption id="attachment_3563" align="alignnone" width="700"]Flyer Example: Visual Hierarchy The Flyer Press[/caption] When you ve got a lot to say, it s helpful to visually indicate what is the most important information.
 In this case, the large, bold letters give the meat and potatoes, the event itself, and the three, titled columns at the bottom indicate that there is more, secondary info to be processed.
-Now, at first glance, the viewer doesn’t need to memorize the exact address and the exact time, but the titles below let them know where they can reference this info later without occupying too much precious space.
+Now, at first glance, the viewer doesn t need to memorize the exact address and the exact time, but the titles below let them know where they can reference this info later without occupying too much precious space.

 #5.
 Typeface and Line